-HRES2303 - Occupational Health & Safety (3 credits)
+HRES2303 - Occupational Health & Safety

-This course examines legislative acts, builds engagement within the workforce on the importance of health and safety as well as identifies hazards that exist in the workplace.
+This course examines legislative acts, builds engagement within the workforce on importance of health and safety as well as identifies hazards that exist in the workplace.
 Creation and evaluation of training programs are presented to increase the importance of health and safety in the workplace.
-Wellness, disability management and return-to-work program are reviewed.
-The focus is on the trends that are emerging in the workplace, which include bullying.
+Wellness, disability management and return to work program are reviewed.
+Focus is on the trends that are emerging in the workplace, which include bullying.